Brief: Here’s why Mozilla Firefox should be your choice in the effort to protect your privacy and in keeping the internet healthy and an open place.

 How does Firefox perform?

 We all know that Chrome is a memory hog.
-And with pretty much every website turning into a heavy, resource intensive, web-application, memory becomes pretty important.
+And with pretty much every website turning into a heavy, resource-intensive, web-application, the memory becomes pretty important.
 And once memory starts getting filled up, swapping comes into place, leading to drastic slowdowns.

 Now Firefox has an improved engine which very effectively addresses this issue.
 Firefox Quantum consumes 30% less RAM than Chrome.
 This means that you enjoy a much more responsive web interaction and a better overall web browsing.